Volunteer Abroad Thailand: Ko Lanta Animal Welfare

 Leisure time during your stay abroad in Thailand

-Ko Lanta’s long, white, sandy beaches are waiting to be discovered and the turquoise blue water is predestined for swimming.
+Ko Lanta’s long, white, sandy beaches are waiting to be discovered, and the turquoise blue water is predestined for swimming.
 You can go snorkelling in the crystal-clear sea and marvel at the diversity of the underwater world.
-Equally as exciting are the typical long tail boat excursions through the mangrove forests.
+Equally exciting are the typical long tail boat excursions through the mangrove forests.
 A historic fishermen’s village gives an insight into local culture, while the many bars and discos provide a perfect end to the evenings.
 When the project is over, volunteers frequently decide to explore other popular destinations in Thailand together, including Krabi, the Phi Phi islands and Phuket.
+Every other week, a traditional Thai cooking course is offered for the volunteers.
+The cost of the 5-hour course is 500 baht (approx. 14 euros).

 Your stay in the animal welfare project: A typical volunteer day